ghiden/angucomplete-alt/README.md

               input-class="form-control form-control-small"/>
 ```

+It expects the returned results from remote API to have a root object.
+In the above example, 'results' is an array of search results.

 ### Description of attributes
 | Attribute        | Description           | Required | Example  |
 | :------------- |:-------------| :-----:| :-----|